-For the past five years, my 11th grade English students have written novels for National Novel Writing Month (NaNoWriMo).
-Both NaNoWriMo and Script Frenzy are the work of the Office of Letters and Light, whose mission is to provide programs that allow participants to "turn off their inner editor" and "write with abandon" as a way to bring everyone's innate creativity to fruition.
-Three years ago I introduced them to Script Frenzy to help students reconsider their ideas through a screenwriting lens.
+For the past five years, my 11th-grade English students have written novels for National Novel Writing Month (NaNoWriMo).
+Both NaNoWriMo and Script Frenzy are the work of the Office of Letters and Light, whose mission is to provide programs that allow participants to “turn off their inner editor” and “write with abandon” as a way to bring everyone’s innate creativity to fruition.
+Three years ago I introduced my students to Script Frenzy to help them reconsider their ideas through a screenwriting lens.

-"It teaches them how films are constructed, that they are stories carefully constructed to make you feel a specific way just like books, television," Vanore says.
-"It's important to understand the medium we ingest and put out.
-From a creative standpoint, it gives students another way to create and express themselves."
+Film producer Allison Vanore, who has two entries in this year’s Garden State Film Festival, reflects on why screenwriting is important for students: “It teaches them how films are constructed, that they are stories carefully constructed to make you feel a specific way just like books, television,” she says.
+“It’s important to understand the medium we ingest and put out.
+From a creative standpoint, it gives students another way to create and express themselves.”

-The average U.S. teen spends more than three hours a day in front of the television, according to global ratings giant Nielsen.
+The average U.S. teen spends more than three hours a day in front of the television, according to Nielsen.
 Students learn to be critical consumers of media in this unit, but they also feel empowered as professional writers.

 Understanding the Words Behind the Images

-I start class with a page or two film students have likely seen (I chose Toy Story, but the Script Frenzy resources page has other choices).
-Students read the scene where Woody attempts to convince Buzz he can't fly aloud (he falls "with style").
+I start class with a page or two from the screenplay of a film that students have likely seen.
+For example, in working with Toy Story, students read the scene where Woody attempts to convince Buzz that he can’t fly aloud (he falls “with style”).
 We discuss how the characters and the viewer feel, digging into the text for clues.
 For many, this is their first experience reading a screenplay.
-Then, we watch the clip.
+Then we watch the clip.

-I talk a little about the screenplay formatting.
-I point out some of the formatting such as scene headings and action descriptions.
+I talk a little about the screenplay formatting, and I point out some of the formatting, such as scene headings and action descriptions.
 Everything in the screenplay must be seen.
-In our novels we could say, "Jack walked down the street sadly, thinking about his lost dog."
-In a screenplay, the reader can't see what Jack is thinking, so we have to write something that the camera can film.
+A novel could say, “Jack walked down the street sadly, thinking about his lost dog.”
+In a screenplay, the reader can’t see what Jack is thinking, so we have to write something that the camera can film.

-Students come up with a variety of clever ways to show that Jack is thinking about his lost dog, and they describe his body language ("he shuffles along, shoulders heavy") and the details they can include (some of their ideas: he can be carrying a leash with a dog collar; he can have a picture of the dog that he asks people about as he passes by; he can staple up "lost dog" signs).
+Students come up with a variety of clever ways to show that Jack is thinking about his lost dog, and they describe his body language (“he shuffles along, shoulders heavy”) and the details they can include (he can be carrying a leash with a dog collar; he can have a picture of the dog that he asks people about as he passes them; he can staple up “lost dog” signs).

-I explain to students that the novels we wrote are excellent for people who want total control of their creation: a novelist composes every detail the reader sees, describes every bit of the setting, explains every character and his or her motivation.
-Then I show them this clip from Pixar's Randy Nelson on "Living and Working in the Collaborative Age."
+I explain to students that the novels we wrote are excellent for people who want total control of their creation: A novelist composes every detail the reader sees, describes every bit of the setting, explains every character and his or her motivation.
+Then I show them a clip from Pixar’s Randy Nelson on “Living and Working in the Collaborative Age.”

-In pairs, they either work one of their novel's scenes or pursue a separate film idea.
-I prompt them to increase "passion" and "danger" and to raise the stakes, add twists.
+In pairs, they either work one of their novel’s scenes or pursue a separate film idea.
+I prompt them to increase the passion and danger and to raise the stakes and add twists.
 Students love working together and creating something neither of them could have crafted on their own.
 The first day, we focus on the primary conflict.
 I remind students that you can tell a great story in 30 seconds, and we brainstorm commercials that do just that.

-Students ultimately decide how long to make their screenplay (they usually err on the side of longer, and the average is about 20 pages, although some write full-length screenplays.
-I teach a lesson on dialogue and then we cover formatting, remembering that, like their novels, these are first drafts and they can be terrible.
-Just get the words on the page and don't look back.
+Students ultimately decide how long to make their screenplay—the average is about 20 pages, although some write full-length screenplays.
+I teach a lesson on dialogue, and we cover formatting, remembering that, like their novels, these are first drafts and they can be terrible.
+Just get the words on the page and don’t look back.

 Adapting for Other Grades and Content Areas